Kinvey/flex-sdk/README.md

 ### Data Handler Functions

-The data events take a handler functions, which takes three arguments:  `request`, `complete`, and `modules`.  `request` represents the request made to Kinvey, and `complete` is a completion handler for completing the data request.
-The modules `modules` argument is an object containing several libraries for accessing Kinvey functionality via your service (for more information, see the section on [modules](#modules)).
+The data events take a handler function, which takes three arguments:  `request`, `complete`, and `modules`.  `request` represents the request made to Kinvey, and `complete` is a completion handler for completing the data request.
+The `modules` argument is an object containing several libraries for accessing Kinvey functionality via your service (for more information, see the section on [modules](#modules)).

-#### request object
+#### request Object

 The request object contains the following properties